 - 1. Chance to apply for grant money (up to \$500) to help with education, recruiting or mentor program. - 2.
-File Top 15 List, or a percentage of your members, if your association is under 50 members. - 3.
-Opportunity to submit names to IHSA for awards and certified clinicians. - 4.
+Opportunity to submit names to IHSA for awards and certified clinicians. - 3.
 Opportunity to provide certified clinics for your members over a 30 day period, i.e. Association Meetings.